The Etsy Forums is a place for members of the Etsy seller community to gather and discuss a wide variety of topics about running a creative business.

 - Notification tally in the top right corner of any community page

-- Notification tally in a ‘Community’ folder inside your Shop Manager’s Convos section
+- Notification tally in a ‘Community’ folder inside your Shop Manager’s Messages section

 You can customise which notifications you receive.
 To customise your notifications: